-A care plan is a tool that long-term care providers use to coordinate and manage patients’ health care goals, needs and services.
+A care plan is a tool that long-term care providers use to coordinate and manage patients’ health care goals, needs, and services.
 Family caregivers can also benefit from using this strategy for providing care, but this is a tool that must be regularly evaluated and updated to continue being effective.
 Once an initial care plan has been established, all aspects of it should be reviewed periodically—especially after certain health events.

 How Often Should Care Plans be Updated?

 Care plans are constantly evolving.
 The frequency of evaluation depends largely on the nature of a care recipient’s medical conditions and the level of assistance they require.
-For example, someone with a progressive condition like chronic obstructive pulmonary disease (COPD) or dementia will likely need more frequent assessments than an individual with milder or more stable health issues.
+For example, someone with a progressive condition like chronic obstructive pulmonary disease (COPD) or Alzheimer’s disease will likely need more frequent assessments than an individual with milder or more stable health issues.

 As a point of reference, Medicare requires home health agencies to review each client’s care plan at least once every 60 days.
 In Medicare-certified nursing homes, full health assessments and appropriate care plan updates must be made at least once every 90 days.
-Both these examples focus on patients with fairly complex medical conditions and care needs, but attention to detail is crucial, even for those seniors who are still fairly healthy and independent.
+Both these examples focus on patients with fairly complex medical conditions and care needs, but attention to detail is crucial, even for older adults who are still fairly healthy and independent.

 Identify Important Changes

 Picking up on even subtle changes in how a senior is feeling, both physically and mentally, is an ongoing part of providing high quality care.
 Start by talking with them and, most importantly, listening for any changes or complaints that seem to be new or more serious than usual.
 If your loved one isn’t forthcoming or able to able to convey how they’re feeling, you’ll need to rely on careful observation to detect changes in body language and behavior that may indicate things like pain, discomfort, or confusion.